jross365/Get-ExtendedAttributes/.github/README.md

-# Get-ExtendedAttributes
+# Get-ExtendedAttributes (**gea**)

-Get-ExtendedAttributes (**gea**) is a Powershell module for accessing the extended attributes of files.
+Get-ExtendedAttributes is a Powershell module for accessing the extended attributes of files.

-(👷This documentation is an active work in progress👷)

 ## Description

-The Get-ExtendedAttributes module provides functionality similar to the *Get-ChildItem* cmdlet.
+This module provides functionality similar to the *Get-ChildItem* cmdlet.
 Instead of basic file attributes, however, **gea** enumerates and returns attributes not easily exposed to Powershell.

 **These attributes include:**